SSA automatically enrolls beneficiaries in the following two types of cases:

 Return envelope to mail SMI refusals to the processing center (PC) of jurisdiction.

-If we automatically enroll a beneficiary in SMI, he or she has the opportunity to
+If we automatically enroll a beneficiary in SMI, the beneficiary has the opportunity

-refuse coverage.
-If the beneficiary does not want SMI coverage, he or she should follow
+to refuse coverage.
+If the beneficiary does not want SMI coverage, the beneficiary

-the instructions on the Medicare card and in the Welcome to Medicare booklet to check
+should follow the instructions on the Medicare card and in the Welcome to Medicare

-the appropriate box on the card, sign, and return the card in the enclosed envelope
+booklet to check the appropriate box on the card, sign, and return the card in the

 For a detailed description of the domestic IEP package, see HI 00805.125B.

 For new entitlement cases, automatic enrollment in SMI occurs when we process an application

 for disability benefits and establish HI entitlement during or after the individual’s